HardenChris/reading-notes/HTMLstruct.md

 # HTML funny funny
-HTML – Hyper Text Markup Language, used to build many webpages, it consists of elements and tells the webpage how to display said information so we have a clean visual display.
+HTML – HyperText Markup Language, used to build many webpages, it consists of elements and tells the webpage how to display said information so we have a clear visual display.
 Structure of the building aka website.
 Used for myspace to add all of your fun modifications like music and falling art.
-Its all just simple text.
-Beginning of any HTML page is a wireframe which can be super simple or advance.
+It's all just simple text.
+The beginning of any HTML page is a wireframe that can be super simple or advance.

-Wireframe is a barebones no frill version of a website with no text or real information besides positioning.
-Wire frames can be made various ways form hand-drawn, made form materials such as paper or done on a website/app.
+A wireframe is a barebones no frill version of a website with no text or real information besides positioning.
+Wireframes can be made in various ways from hand-drawn, made from materials such as paper or done on a website/app.
 Keys to a good wireframe clarity, confidence, and simplicity.

 ## Parts of an HTML element